yarlson/aerie/README.md

   - postgres_data
 ```

-This configuration defines your project, servers, services, and storage requirements.
+This configuration defines your project, servers, services, and dependencies.

 ## Usage